 The next important point is the new GPS chip incorporated in the new model.
-There is no other specification about it; we do not know if it is compatible with GLONASS or what the recording rate is (if it is 1 second like the main competitors in the industry or "smart" recording to save battery).
+There is no other specification about it; we do not know if it is GLONASS compatible or what is the recording rate (if it is 1 second like the main competitors in the industry or "smart" recording to save battery).

 What they have confirmed is that developers will be able to access GPS, so there may be third-party applications that integrate its functionality into Apple's clock (Strava, I'm thinking of you).